What It Means to Practice Reactive, Proactive, and Predictive Risk Management

 Before hazard/risk occurrence, creating control measures to prevent initial occurrence

 Analyzing current operations to identify areas of potential concern in the future, hypothetical situation

 Primary Front-Line Employee Activity

-Once hazard occurs, take action to prevent risk occurrence, or if risk occurs, actions to mitigate damages
+Once hazard occurs, take action to prevent risk occurrence, or if the risk occurs, actions to mitigate damages